profilepic/originals/README.md

 ### Nouns (32x32)

-_A free (pixel) art service brought to you by [nouns generation library / gem »](https://github.com/pixelartexchange/pixelart/tree/master/nouns)_
+_A free (pixel) art service brought to you by the [nouns generation library / gem »](https://github.com/pixelartexchange/pixelart/tree/master/nouns)_

 Let's try some noun (pixel avatars):